rakeshbs/tiny_transformer/README.md

 # Tiny Transformer

-An experiment implementing the encoder part of the transformer architecture from the paper "Attention is All You Need" by Vaswani et al. (2017) in PyTorch.
+An experiment implementing the decoder part of the transformer architecture from the paper "Attention is All You Need" by Vaswani et al. (2017) in PyTorch.

 The current model was on TinyStories Dataset.